UW-CSSS-564/assignment-2017-3-public/README.md

     model would have much different results?
 What are some advantages or disadvantages of the Poisson or Negative Binomial models?

-8. For each model, calculate the probability that hamilton used the word "may" more often.
+8. For each model, calculate the probability that Hamilton used the word "may" more often.
 This can be done outside the Stan model, by extracting the parameters from the `stanfit` object, or within the Stan model, by adding a new variable (the best place to put it would